What’s so Good About Broccoli?

 Combine the dressing ingredients and pour over the salad.

-Toss, sprinkle with toasted sesame seeds, and serve.
+Toss, sprinkle with toasted sesame seeds, and a few cherry tomatoes, and serve.